 Awesome Meat Substitutes to Try This Year is all about learning the best ways that you can substitute meat on those days where you just feel like giving your usual meat-eating habits a break or simply for those who follow a plant-based and/or vegan lifestyle.
 This list offers a few great alternatives to incorporate into your diet whenever you are looking for protein-based substitutes to meat.

-While I do not subscribe to any specific diet, as you may have seen in many of my previous posts, I do enjoy eating a no-meat diet ever so often.
-If you're like me, sometimes you may just want to take a short break from eating like a carnivore or perhaps you've decided to take the full plunge into an ALL no-meat diet and just want some great ideas to keep things interesting and fun.
-Either way, I hope that this post helps you!
+As some of you may know, I don't subscribe to any specific diet, however, I have been on a healthy food journey that includes mostly plant-based meals with regular dishes/favorites in between.
+If you're like me, sometimes you may just want to take a short break from eating like a carnivore or perhaps you've decided to take the full plunge into an ALL no-meat, plant-based diet so you just want some great ideas to keep things interesting and fun.

-Plant proteins are a powerhouse of good nutrition, a good source of plant protein, loaded with disease fighting phytonutrients, cholesterol-lowering fiber and naturally low in cholesterol and sodium.
+Plant proteins are a powerhouse of good nutrition and are loaded with disease fighting phytonutrients, cholesterol-lowering fiber and naturally low in cholesterol and sodium.